jeonghanlee/uldaq-env/README.md

 ## Requirements

-Plesase see uldaq for required packages.
+Please see uldaq for required packages.
 For macOS, I use `port` instead of `brew`.